anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 -  Hardware Topology Management with NUMA enabled in the hypervisor, mapped into the VM, enabled in the guest OS, if needed, and mapped into the pod.
 -  If Node Feature Discovery and Device Plugin Framework are required, the required CPU instructions must be enabled in the VM virtual hardware.
-The required devices must be virtualized in the hypervisor or passed through to the Node VM, and mapped into the pods.
+The required devices must be virtualised in the hypervisor or passed through to the Node VM, and mapped into the pods.

 Container Networking Services